-Scouting experts believe that Lawson is a shoo-in for the NFL Draft when he is eligible, so assuming he remains healthy, he will be a name to look out for in the early rounds.
+Scouting experts believe that Lawson is a shoo-in for the NFL Draft when he is eligible, so assuming he remains healthy, he will be a name to look out for in the early rounds on ESPN.

 Alabama football has become a staple of the College Football Playoff.
 Players like Deontae Lawson will hope to be a part of the next championship-winning team.